kholkinilia/graphene_segmentation/README.md

 # Thin Graphene layers detection.

 This is the code of a reproduction of the approach using UNET.
-The orignal code can be found [here](https://github.com/Hui-Ying/Graphene-automatic-detection).
+The orignal code and article can be found [here](https://github.com/Hui-Ying/Graphene-automatic-detection).

 Changes to the original code:
 * Changed color model from SVM (which didn't use GPU) to two-layer FCNN achieving significant performance increase without loss of quality.